Qing-Lu/torch/Windows.md

 #### Visual Studio

 Visual Studio Community 2015 seems to work just fine.
 During installation, choose Custom Installation and check the C/C++ tools.
-When entering build commands, either use the Windows Developer Command Prompt (installed by VS) or use an alternative like [Cmder](#cmder).
+When entering build commands, use one of the following shortcuts (installed by VS):
+- VS2015 x86 Native Tools Command Prompt (32-bit toolchain)
+- VS2015 x64 Native Tools Command Prompt (64-bit toolchain)

+or use an alternative like [Cmder](#cmder).

 #### LAPACK